INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 You’ve been touring with various people, you’ve also done a lot of session work, including several tribute albums.
 Would you say something about the one you did for Frank Marino?

-You also were you part of Kiss tribute album SPIN THE BOTTLE, produced and recorded by Bob Kulick.
+You were also part of Kiss tribute album SPIN THE BOTTLE, produced and recorded by Bob Kulick.
 How was that experience?

-Well, it was in the ’80’s, so the guitar was number one everywhere.
-So of course, a drummer’s going to look to guitar players if he’s going to create a record, it’s got to be guitar-oriented.
+Well, it was in the ’80s, so the guitar was number one everywhere.
+So, of course, a drummer’s going to look to guitar players if he’s going to create a record; it’s got to be guitar-oriented.
 We had a great idea of just getting a bunch of guitar players that were out there; Shrapnel was at its peak.
-I know Paul Gilbert was on that, I think, I can’t remember anybody else.
+I know Paul Gilbert was on that, I think; I can’t remember anybody else.
 I enjoyed that song that I played on.
-It was just a matter of show up at the studio, run it down, do a few punches, and go home [laughter].
+It was just a matter of showing up at the studio, running it down, doing a few punches, and going home [laughter].
 I mean, that was– I prefer to do it myself at my own studio, but there’s kind of a different vibe that comes out when you’re under pressure, and people are watching, so yeah, it’s good to do both.
 That was much more pressure than just hanging out at home for a couple of days!
 “Laughs”

 SOLO CAREER AND MUSIC BUSINESS TODAY

 How about your solo career?
 It’s been 12 years since your latest solo album, WHATEVER, was released.